-It isn’t difficult to find out how much does a secondary school teacher earn in England as the pay scale range is pretty much transparent.
+It isn’t difficult to find out how much a secondary school teacher earns in England, as pay scales are fully transparent on the NASUWT website.
 You simply have to check what type of job position is available.
 In a rough estimate, the average pay of teachers is about £15.73 per hour.
 Going up the career ladder and gaining more skills and experience will also come with higher salaries of up to nearly £29.73 per hour.

 Like in most industries, the salary for a secondary school teacher in England varies based on qualifications, experience, and responsibilities.
 If you’re an Unqualified Teacher, you would be earning less than more experienced Head Teachers.
 Job progression can be achieved by gaining experience, taking continuing education programs, and assuming more responsibilities.

 To give you an idea of how much does a secondary school teacher earn in England, here’s a rundown of the projected salaries across the ranks:

 - Unqualified Teachers (UT) – these standard classroom teachers earn salaries from £16,626 to £26,295